tankefugl/NS/README.md

 ## Changes

-Updates include:
+Update highlights:

+- Many new audio and visual options, including the "gamma ramp" restored as a post-processing shader
+- Integrated bot players
-- Widescreen support (now expands FOV up to 16:9 aspect instead of cropping the image)
+- Widescreen support
-- AI upscaled model textures can be turned on with the "Use High Definition models" video option
+- AI upscaled model textures can be turned on with the "Use High Definition models" HL video option
-- Many FPS dependent bugs fixed, including jetpack acceleration, so the game can now be fairly played at 200+ FPS
+- Many FPS-dependent bugs fixed, including jetpack acceleration, so the game can now be fairly played at 200+ FPS
-- Quake style queued jumping to make bunnyhopping more accessible (server adjustable via sv_jumpmode)
+- Quake-style queued jumping to make bunnyhopping more accessible (server adjustable via sv_jumpmode)
-- Shotgun and grenade launcher have been reworked to fix reload bugs and animate better
+- The shotgun and grenade launcher have been reworked to fix reload bugs and animate better
+- The "pistol script" is now a standard feature as a toggleable binary trigger
 - Weapon reloads are now predicted on the client
-- New minimal HUD and the Nine Legends HUD can be selected through advanced options or hud_style and hud_mapstyle
-- New crosshair system that can be adjusted through the advanced options and cl_cross commands (Thanks [OpenAG](https://github.com/YaLTeR/OpenAG))
-- Ambient sounds can be changed in advanced options or via cl_ambientsound
+- Player names are now shown on the minimap
 - The marine HUD now tracks research progress and the alien HUD tracks hive growth
+- Teammate health or armor status rings are now shown to players that can heal or repair them
+- New minimal and Nine Legends HUDs are available
+- A New crosshair system (Modified from [OpenAG](https://github.com/YaLTeR/OpenAG))
 - Raw input and sensitivity scaling options are now available and non-accelerated mouse input is now default
 - The many other improvements, customization options, and bug fixes can be found in the [release notes](https://github.com/ENSL/NS/releases)